Made with real pumpkin, these Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are made from scratch with rich spices.

 But if you don’t have access to baking pumpkins, then you can use a canned version that’s 100% pumpkin, like Libby’s.

 After this, mix the ingredients together as you would a regular cupcake recipe.
 It’s always best to start with the dry ingredients first then add the wet ingredients, second, one at a time.

 Place muffin liners in each cup and fill with the pumpkin cupcake batter 3/4 high in each.
 Put the muffin tins in a preheated 375 degree F oven for about 25 minutes.
 Check for doneness with a toothpick and if it comes out clean, your cupcakes are done.

 Remove from the oven and allow to cool before frosting.

-These Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are perfect for potlucks, bake sales or family gatherings.
+Finally, these Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are perfect for potlucks, bake sales or family gatherings.
 They can also be frozen to be eaten later.
-Just be sure to place in a tightly sealed container and allow to come to room temperature before serving.
+Just be sure to place in a tightly sealed container and allow them to come to room temperature before serving.

 Recipe Option: Pumpkin Spice Loaves

 For quick Pumpkin Spice Loaves, follow the same instructions as you would for Pumpkin Spice Cupcake recipe, grease and flour loaf pans and fill with batter 3/4 of the way up the side.
 Bake for approximately 25-30 minutes or until a toothpick, inserted in the middle comes out clean.
 Be sure to cool before frosting or slicing.

 For more delicious pumpkin recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.